 Aung San Suu Kyi -- Nobel Peace Prize winner

-David Souter, Stephen Breyer -- U.S. Supreme Court Justices
+David Souter, Stephen Breyer -- US Supreme Court Justices

-Beverly McLachlin -- Chief Justice of Canada
+Beverly McLachlin -- former Chief Justice of Canada

 Ricky Gervais, Steve Allen, Steve Martin -- comedians

-Sheila Colleen Bair -- 19th Chairperson of the U.S. Federal Deposit Insurance Corporation (FDIC)
+Sheila Colleen Bair -- 19th Chairperson of the US Federal Deposit Insurance Corporation (FDIC)

 Carly Fiorina, George Soros, Eva Chen, Peter Lynch -- business people